remiliacorp/boogi/content/projects/remilia_cards.md

 "Rare Booster Packs" will also be sold at a premium that feature lower distribution of common and higher distribution of uncommon, rare and ultra-rare cards (30%, 50%, 16%, 4%).

+## Card Crafting

+A crafting system exists to exchange cards in the hopes of creating a new, more valuable or useful card.
+Crafting recipes are not shared transparently, requiring players to either experiment independently or coordinate together to discover fruitful combinations, as well as unlock rare cards that are only possible via crafting.
+This mechanism is designed to increase scarcity in the market through the destruction of cards as well as push player interaction.

+## NFT Figurine

+The collection of a complete set of cards in a single wallet allows the wallet holder to collect an airdrop of a 3D figurine NFT.
+One is sculpted of a character featured in each set.
+This mechanism is designed to provide a direct incentive for set completion.

 ## Internal Rules

 Author's note: